aptos-foundation/AIPs/aips/aip-11-Move Objects.md

 Open areas for discussion include:

 - Should addition and deletion of resources count the number of resources within an object to ensure that deletion is complete?
-- How explicit should this AIP be about the `WithdrawRef` and `DepositRef`, should they be added as an extension, another AIP?
+- How explicit should this AIP be about any of the abilities?
+Should there be a BaseObject for trivial usage that dictates an owner-centric set of policies.
+- Deletion could be complete, but then we need to ensure two objects can never be stored at the same address.
+An objected created over another risks corrupting storage due to overlapping event streams.

 ## Future Potential

 - Allow for entry functions to dictate (expected) capabilities associated with objects, either via attributes or by allowing for certain `Ref` types to be passed in.
+- Allow users to dictate which resources can be transferred to them.

 ## Suggested implementation timeline